Nader Jahanbani: Arrest and execution

 "A bit later, I managed to contact by phone a dear friend whose husband, Air Force Lieutenant General Nader Jahanbani, had just been executed.
 Insulted by one of the guardians of the revolution, he had the courage to slap him in the face before dying.
 She was sobbing and I, who should have been able to find words to comfort her, could do nothing but cry with her.
 That evening, in despair, I wrote these few lines in my notebook: "I don't feel I have the strength in me to go on fighting.
 I would prefer to die for my country with honor rather than be dragged toward death by the depression that is overtaking me.
 Dear God, if you are there, give me the strength to go on."He was survived by his mother, his two children, and his brothers and sisters.

-Legacy

-For many Iranians (especially aviation enthusiasts and veterans’ families), he remains a symbol of what the Iranian Air Force could achieve at its peak in the 1970s.
-His work in building a world-class fighter force gave younger generations a sense that Iranians were capable of matching Western standards in technology and discipline.

-In official narratives of the Islamic Republic, his role is largely ignored or vilified, since he was a senior officer under the Shah.
-However, in personal family histories, exile communities, and independent publications, his story is preserved as an example of integrity and dedication.
-His execution turned him into a kind of tragic hero for Iranians opposed to the revolution, or those nostalgic for the Shah’s era.

-Future generations who learn about him often see him as a patriot who gave his life for his profession and country, refusing to betray his oath as an officer. he serves as a reminder that their country once had ambitious visions in science, military, and aviation ambitions they might hope to reclaim.